liuqx315/Multiscale-pattern/doc/guide/source/Install.rst

 	 * all files in ``examples/arkode/parallel/``;
 	 * all files in ``examples/arkode/fcmix_parallel/``.

-	 (By "serial version" of ARKode we mean the ARKode solver with the serial or threaded NVECTOR modules attached, and similarly for “parallel version” we mean the ARKode solver with the parallel NVECTOR module attached.)
+	 (By "serial" we mean the ARKode solver with the NVECTOR_SERIAL module attached; by "threaded" we mean the ARKode solver with either the NVECTOR_OPENMP or NVECTOR_PTHREADS module attached; and by “parallel” we mean the ARKode solver with the NVECTOR_PARALLEL module attached.)